gregology/gregology.github.io/_posts/2019-07-23-my-experience-with-the-australian-dva.md

 #### December 4th, 2019 (Day 260)

 It's been a rough few days.
+I went to my doctor and asked for sleeping tablets, I feel defeated treating the symptom.
 I really thought I was close to getting support but it's becoming clear that the DVA's purpose isn't to help veterans.

 The quote from the parents of [Jesse Bird](https://www.abc.net.au/news/2017-10-14/jesse-bird-veteran-affairs-inquiry-finds-failings/9050594) sum up the situation succinctly